-3. BECTU urges Ofcom to introduce contract compliance to the broadcasters.
+- 3. BECTU urges Ofcom to introduce contract compliance to the broadcasters.
 Broadcasters determined to adopt active diversity strategies including publishing their own monitoring data, setting targets and reviewing hiring practices to increase the employment of under-represented groups, should use their commercial power in the market to require their contractors, the independent production companies, to follow suit.
-The Oliver & Ohlbaum study for Ofcom Trends in TV Production highlights the importance of this: it states that in 2014 59% of public service broadcasters' commissioning spend was external.1

-4. In furtherance of this BECTU urges Ofcom to insist that Project Diamond monitoring data is published at qualifying programme level.
+The Oliver & Ohlbaum study for Ofcom Trends in TV Production highlights the importance of this: it states that in 2014 59% of public service broadcasters' commissioning spend was external. - 4.
+In furtherance of this BECTU urges Ofcom to insist that Project Diamond monitoring data is published at qualifying programme level.
 Three national trade unions are currently boycotting Project Diamond because in its current form the unions do not believe that it will achieve positive change.
 If data on programmes with greater than 50 in the workforce was published it would enable the industry to learn from those productions succeeding in employing a diverse workforce, and take those lessons to those where further action needs to be taken.

 Historically there has been very little pressure on independent production companies to embrace modern, fair, employment practices.
-We have seen from Ofcom's lost decade how leaving employers to voluntarily embrace diversity resulted in 57 broadcasters breaching their licence conditions by failing even to provide mandatory data on gender, racial group and disability, a net loss of thousands of BAME professionals from the industry plus blighted careers of those who remained.
+We have seen from Ofcom's lost decade (since the regulator's decision in 2006, now reversed, to make compliance with equality monitoring reporting requirements effectively optional) how leaving employers to voluntarily embrace diversity resulted in 57 broadcasters breaching their licence conditions by failing even to provide mandatory data on gender, racial group and disability, a net loss of thousands of BAME professionals from the industry plus blighted careers of those who remained.
 There is no reason to conclude that leaving the independent sector to its own devices will produce any different result.